How to Control Moles and Voles

 Moles and Voles are a common lawn and garden pest.
 In the lawn, their tunneling

-using the tunnels in search of garden goodies.
+in search of garden goodies.

 Moles are small mammals that live their life underground, rarely coming topside.